oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

   ![test_rename](./images/test_rename.png)

-* Browse the questions and answers generated:
+7. Browse the questions and answers generated:

   ![qa_browse](./images/qa_browse.png)

   Note that the **Question** and the **Answer** fields are editable, since you can correct at your convenience the proposed Q&A pairs based on the **Context** that has been extracted randomly and not editable, as well as the **Metadata** that are set by the Testbed engine.
-In Metadata field you'll find a **topic** tag that classify the Q&A. The topic list is generated automatically analyzing the text and added to each Q&A. It will used in the final report to drilldown the **Overall Correctness Score** and identify area in which the chatbot lacks of precision.
+In Metadata field you'll find a **topic** tag that classify the Q&A. The topic list is generated automatically analyzing the text and added to each Q&A. It will be used in the final report to drilldown the **Overall Correctness Score** and identify the area in which the chatbot lacks of precision.
-  The **Download** allow to export and modify in each part the Q&A dataset generated.
+  The **Download** allows to export and modify the Q&A dataset generated in every part.
 Open it in Visual Studio Code to see the content:

   ![qa_json](./images/qa_json.png)

-* On the left pane menu:
+8. On the left pane menu:

   * Under **Language Model Parameters**, select in the **Chat model** dropdown list **gpt-4o-mini**
   * **Enable RAG?** if for any reason hasn't been selected
   * Choose in the **Select Alias** dropdown list the **TEST2** value.
   * Leave unchanged the default parameters on the left pane.

-* Leaving the default one model to judge, **gpt-4o-mini**, click on **Start Evaluation** button and wait a few seconds.
+9. Leaving the default one model to judge, **gpt-4o-mini**, click on **Start Evaluation** button and wait a few seconds.
 All the questions will be submitted to the chatbot as configured in the left pane:

   ![start_eval](./images/start_eval.png)

-* Let's examine the result report, starting from the first part:
+10. Let's examine the result report, starting from the first part:

   ![result](./images/result_topic.png)

 It shows:
-  * The chatbot's **Evaluation Settings** as it has been configured in the left side playground, before start the massive test
+  * The chatbot's **Evaluation Settings** as it has been configured in the left side playground, before start the massive test.
-  * The **RAG Settings** for the Database and the relative Vector Store selected, with the name of the embedding **model** used and all the parameters set, from **chunk_size**, to the **top_k**.
+  * The **RAG Settings** for the Database and the relative Vector Store selected, with the name of the embedding **model** used and all the parameters set, from **chunk_size** to the **top_k**.
-  * The **Overall Correctness Score** that represents the percentage between the total number of questions submitted and the answers considered correct by the LLM used to judge the response compared the reference answer.
+  * The **Overall Correctness Score** represents the percentage between the total number of questions submitted, and the answers considered correct by the LLM used to judge the response compared to the reference answer.

   ![result](./images/topics.png)